kontena/kontena/docs/using-kontena/authentication.md

 #### `oauth2.userinfo_email_jsonpath`

-Same as `oauth2.userinfo_username_jsonpath` but for reading user's email address.
+Same as `oauth2.userinfo_username_jsonpath` but for reading a user's email address.

 **Example:** `$..email` (will return the value of the first field labeled "email" anywhere in the JSON, or if the result is an array, the first item in that array)

 #### `oauth2.userinfo_user_id_jsonpath`

-Same as `oauth2.userinfo_username_jsonpath` but for reading user's id.
+Same as `oauth2.userinfo_username_jsonpath` but for reading a user's id.

 **Example:** `$..uid`